derb12/pybaselines/docs/algorithms/misc.rst

 with user interfaces and is not encouraged otherwise.

 .. note::
-   Unlike most other algorithms in pybaselines, interp_pts requires inputting the x-values of the data rather than the y-values.
+   Unlike most other algorithms in pybaselines, `interp_pts` only requires inputting the x-values of the data rather than the y-values.